thaMilo/BASC_UNIGE/Assignments/THE_LOCKS_ASSIGNMENT/report/THE_LOCKS_REPORT-Milo_Galli_S4793560.md

 242	{
 ```

-To check if that was actually the main function I looked at the **offset** (620) and checked with r2 to be sure
+To check if I was right I checked with r2 the offset of main (620).

 ![](./imgs/r2_lock2.png)

-Since it seemed to be right I set a break-point at that address and stepping one instruction at a time I was able to get the other addresses revealed by the executable itself
+Since it seemed right I set a break-point at that address and stepping one instruction at a time I was able to get the other addresses revealed by the executable itself

 ```
 (gdb) b *0x555555555620